For many people, building long-term wealth often boils down to a questions of real estate vs. stock markets.

 Historically, stocks have shown returns of about 7 percent annually after factoring for inflation.
 The biggest challenge for many investors today is simply having the discipline to save a set amount each month to put toward their investments.

-Further, as Sam Dogen at FinancialSamurai.com points out, stocks are much more liquid than, say, a house, and they cost much less money to buy.
+Further, as Sam Dogen at FinancialSamurai.com points out, stocks are much more liquid than, say, a house, and they cost much less money to trade.
 “If you don’t like a stock or need immediate cash, you can easily sell your stock holdings,” he writes.
 “If you need to cash out of real estate, you could potentially take out a home equity line of credit, but it’s costly and takes at least a month.”

 The Case for Real Estate